cloudnative-pg/cloudnative-pg/docs/src/storage.md

 CloudNativePG was designed to work with dynamic volume provisioning.
-This capability allows storage volumes to be created on demand when requested by users by way of storage classes and persistent volume claim templates.
+This capability allows storage volumes to be created on demand when requested by users by way of storage classes and PVC templates.
 See [Re-creating storage](#re-creating-storage).

 However, in some cases, Kubernetes administrators prefer to manually create storage volumes and then create the related `PersistentVolume` objects for